 Age assessment of unaccompanied children

 While the LFIP does not contain any provisions on age assessment, the RFIP provides guidance regarding the role of age assessment in the identification of unaccompanied children applicants.
-The Regulation states that where the applicant claims to be of minor age, but does not possess any identity documents indicating his or her age, the governorates shall conduct a “comprehensive age determination” consisting of a physical and psychological assessment.[9]
-The applicant shall be notified as to the reason of this referral and the age assessment proceedings that will be undertaken.[10]
+The Regulation states that where the applicant claims to be of minor age, but does not possess any identity documents indicating their age, the governorates shall conduct a “comprehensive age determination” consisting of a physical and psychological assessment.[10]
+The applicant shall be notified as to the reason of this referral and the age assessment proceedings that will be undertaken.[11]

 If the age assessment exercise indicates without a doubt that the applicant is 18 years of age or older, he or she shall be treated as an adult.
 If the age assessment fails to establish conclusively whether the applicant is above or below 18 years of age, the applicant’s reported age shall be accepted to be true.

 While neither the LFIP nor the RFIP make any provisions regarding the methods to be used in age assessment examinations on international protection applicants, according to the guidelines of the State Agency for Forensic Medicine, for the purpose of age assessment examinations, physical examination and radiography data of the person (including of elbows, wrists, hands, shoulders, pelvis and teeth) are listed as primary sources of evaluation.
-No reference is made to any psycho-social assessment of the person.
-Also, according to the (then) Ministry of Family and Social Services’ 2015 Directive on unaccompanied children, the PDMM issue a medical report on the physical condition of the children before placing them in Ministry premises.[11]
+No reference is made to any psychosocial assessment of the person.
+Also, according to the (then) Ministry of Family and Social Services’ 2015 Directive on unaccompanied children, the PDMM issue a medical report on the physical condition of the children before placing them in Ministry premises.[12]

 [1] Article 3(1)(l) LFIP.

-[3] Information provided by a stakeholder, February 2020.
+[4] Information provided by a stakeholder, March 2024.

 [4] Article 113(1) RFIP.